Odessa Young: Career

-She was cast in The Stand miniseries in 2019.
-With the Stand, there were four shooting days before lockdown in Vancouver, with shooting picking up again later.
+She was cast in miniseries The Stand in 2019.
+With The Stand, there were four shooting days before lockdown in Vancouver, with shooting picking up again later.
 Released in 2020, the series features Young as Frannie, with a "new coda co-written by King himself" that gives her a different portrayal than the book in the final episode.

 In 2020, Young was cast as a hostess in the HBO Max television series Tokyo Vice, to be directed by Michael Mann and written by J. T. Rogers.
 She was subsequently replaced by Rachel Keller, when she pulled out of the production over scheduling conflicts related to the COVID-19 pandemic.
 In the 2020 film Shirley, Young plays Rose, a newly married young woman living in the same house as Shirley Jackson.
-In 2020, Odessa Young participated in Acting for a Cause, a live classic play and screenplay reading series created, directed and produced by Brando Crawford.
+Also in the same year, Young participated in Acting for a Cause, a live classic play and screenplay reading series created, directed and produced by Brando Crawford.
 Young played Lady Prism in The Importance of Being Earnest by Oscar Wilde.
 The reading raised funds for non-profit charities including Mount Sinai Medical Center.

 Vogue named her one of six actors to watch in 2021.
-That year, she was also cast in the British film Mothering Sunday.
+That year, she was also cast in the British film Mothering Sunday, in which she plays Jane Fairchild.

 In June 2024, Young was cast to play a love interest of Bruce Springsteen, played by Jeremy Allen White, in the film Deliver Me from Nowhere based on the book of the same name about the recording of Springsteen's 1982 album Nebraska.